All Free HVAC Tools

 $

-Use the quote from your technician, or your best estimate.
+Use the estimate from your technician, or your best guess.

 How This Calculator Works

-• The $5,000 Rule: Multiply your system's age by the repair cost.
-If the result exceeds $5,000, replacement usually makes more financial sense.
+1. The $5,000 Rule Multiply system age by repair cost.
+If the result exceeds $5,000, replacement often deserves serious consideration.

 This tool provides general guidance only.
 Always get a professional assessment before making a final decision.